 Name Age Position Michael J.L.
-Sales 53 Chairman of the Board and Chief Executive Officer Michael A. Perry 51 Director John L. MacCarthy 58 Director Donna Brandin 61 Independent Director John R. Chandler 58 Independent Director Steven R. Hash 53 Lead Independent Director Robert E. Parsons, Jr. 62 Independent Director G. Christopher McGibbon 45 Co-President, Head of North American Investment Timothy S.G.
-Horrocks 52 Co-President, Head of European Investment Chris S. Reilly 50 Co-President, Head of Asia-Pacific Investment Austin H. Mitchell 38 Head of Global Real Estate Client Solutions Keith A. Jones 35 Head of U.S. Client Solutions Richard M. Kimble 41 Head of Portfolio Management Alice L. Breheny 43 Head of Research James E. Sinople 41 Chief Financial Officer and Treasurer William M. Miller 44 Secretary
+Sales 54 Chairman of the Board and Chief Executive Officer Michael A. Perry 52 Director John L. MacCarthy 59 Director Donna Brandin 62 Independent Director John R. Chandler 59 Independent Director Steven R. Hash 54 Lead Independent Director Robert E. Parsons, Jr 63 Independent Director G. Christopher McGibbon 46 Co-President, Head of North American Investment Timothy S.G.
+Horrocks 53 Co-President, Head of European Investment Chris S. Reilly 51 Co-President, Head of Asia-Pacific Investment Austin H. Mitchell 39 Head of Global Real Estate Client Solutions Keith A. Jones 36 Head of U.S. Client Solutions Richard M. Kimble 42 Head of Portfolio Management Alice L. Breheny 44 Head of Research James E. Sinople 42 Chief Financial Officer and Treasurer William M. Miller 45 Secretary

 Michael J.L.
 Sales has served as our Chairman of the Board and Chief Executive Officer since July 2017.
-As Head of TH Real Estate, Mr. Sales is primarily responsible for overseeing the business across all regions.
+As Chief Executive Officer of Nuveen Real Estate, Mr. Sales is primarily responsible for overseeing the business across all regions.
 He is a member of the Executive Leadership Team, which sets and executes strategic goals for the business, and has over 25 years' experience within the real estate industry.
 Working closely with senior investment managers, he ensures the business delivers good investment performance and world-class service that is in line with clients' expectations.
 He also assists the Investor Relations Team in developing and maintaining client relationships.
-Mr. Sales is a member of the Investment Committee.
-Mr. Sales joined TH Real Estate as UK Property Investment Manager in 1994 and has held a number of senior management roles before his appointment as Head of TH Real Estate in 2015.
+Mr. Sales is a member of the Investment Committee and Real Estate Debt Investment Committee.
+Mr. Sales joined Nuveen Real Estate as UK Property Investment Manager in 1994 and has held a number of senior management roles before his appointment as Head of the Real Estate business in 2015.
 He started his career in 1989 as a Development Surveyor at Morgan Grenfell Laurie, where he was then appointed to Head of UK Investment Agency in 1993.
 Mr. Sales holds a B.A. in Business Studies from Middlesex Business School, and a MPhil in Land Management from Reading University.
 He is a Member Associate of the Royal Institution of Chartered Surveyors and a member of the Investment Property Forum.

-Mr. Sales is a valuable member of our board of directors because of his extensive real estate and investment experience and his tenure with TH Real Estate.
+Mr. Sales is a valuable member of our board of directors because of his extensive real estate and investment experience and his tenure with Nuveen Real Estate.